 Unlike the CJs which were designed to be fun for off-road and were very much seen as a "weekend driver" the Wrangler's additional comfort features made it a possible daily driver.

 Not everyone was a fan though, in addition to people finding the rectangular headlights off-putting, Jeep was hit with a lawsuit from Wrangler jeans.
 Thankfully a later CEO of Wrangler Jeans eventually dropped the suit, realizing it was pretty silly.

-In 1991 Jeep took a step back towards Jeep’s roots by increasing the horsepower and torque of Jeep’s engines by changing the engine to an AMC inline six-cylinder.
-Then a step towards comfort in 1993 when they first installed anti-lock brakes.
+In 1991, Jeep increased the horsepower and torque of Jeep’s engines by changing the engine to an AMC inline six-cylinder.
+They continued optimizing for performance, and in 1993 they first installed anti-lock brakes.

 It wasn’t until 1994 that Jeep first offered an automatic transmission option, preferring manual transmissions until then.
 Many "true Jeep" fans were not happy about the additional automatic offering, proving that people have always been concerned with posers.
 But adding automatic transmissions converted more people who were a little hesitant over to Jeep, and they appreciated the additional comfort.
 The Wrangler YJ continued to be produced for two more years before the last one rolled off the track in 1996.

 Wrangler TJ: 1996-2006

 Wrangler offered major improvements periodically, but the TJ was the first true second-generation Wrangler, produced more than a decade after the first.
 The Jeep Wrangler TJ debuted in 1997.
 Jeep had learned from its wins and losses.
 They increased the stiffness of the frame and body but also switched to coil springs to improve the smoothness of the ride.
 They also returned the Jeep’s original round headlights, to the joy of Jeep enthusiasts everywhere (they really do look more friendly than the angrier square ones).